MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/signing.md

 ---
-title: "Sign with Developer ID"
+title: "Signing Xamarin.Mac Apps with a Developer ID"
-description: "This guide walks through signing a Xamarin.Mac app with the Developer ID for publication." ms.prod: xamarin ms.assetid: cf7b733b-e08f-4f56-a233-264b29ee4c97 ms.technology: xamarin-mac
+description: "This document describes how to sign a Xamarin.Mac app with a developer ID so that it can be distributed outside of the Mac App Store.
+It discusses code signing options and building." ms.prod: xamarin ms.assetid: cf7b733b-e08f-4f56-a233-264b29ee4c97 ms.technology: xamarin-mac